Polyurethane’s Dimensional Tolerance

 The Gallagher Advantage

-We can meet tight tolerances.
+Polyurethane’s dimensional tolerances can be tight.
 Our molding typically provides a precision of ± 1% of the dimension of interest, or ± 0.254 mm ( ± 0.010 in), whichever is greater.
 Depending on the product size and shape, we can mold to tolerances as tight as ± 0.127 mm (± 0.005 in).
 If the project calls for even tighter tolerances, we can CNC machine or grind the molded product.

-But note that not every project requires tight tolerances.
+But note that not every project requires the polyurethane’s dimensional tolerances to be tight.
 Identifying the loosest acceptable tolerances can reduce manufacturing cost.
 Looser tolerances are also more accommodating to possible thermal expansion or volume increase due to water absorption that polyurethane components may exhibit as a result of your application’s environment.
 We will assist you with accounting for possible volume increase in your product’s design.

 How We Do It